Gamer08YT/docs/docs/guides/FAQ.md

 # FAQ

 ::: details CSS assets are not loading
-This is often related to a wrong app url in the database.
-You can fix this by running the following command:
+This is often related to a wrong app URL in the database.
+To fix this, run the following command:

 ```bash
 php artisan app:settings:change app_url